ThorFloTV/st/README.md

 # st
 What should i say, it`s just st but easier to "git clone" i guess.
+And maybe some custom stuff.